 In Sydney, Australia I had a prolific balcony garden of pots.
 It supplied most of the greens and herbs for 15 years.

-Now I'm back in NZ, in my home city Wellington.
-It's a wild and windy place by the sea, very hilly and with a lot of rocky, clay soil.
+Now I'm back in my home city, Wellington NZ.
+It's a wild, windy and hilly place by the sea, with lots of rocky, clay soil.

-Thanks to compost, mulch and a few other handy materials, I have a good vegetable garden growing, and love to step out the kitchen door at night and pick a salad, herbs or bunch of something to stir-fry.
+Thanks to compost, mulch and other handy materials, there is always some edibles growing out the back and I can easily pick a salad, herbs or bunch of something to stir-fry.